 Have a look at these helpful, downloadable workbooks and self-help materials:

 If you live in Hampshire and you are concerned that your child may have an eating disorder and you’d like help or advice, please contact the Hampshire CAMHS Specialist Eating Disorder Team on 0300 304 0062 Monday-Friday, 9am-5pm or if you live in Dorset you can call Young People’s Eating Disorder Service (YPEDS) on 01202 492415.
-For those living on the Isle of Wight you can call IOW CAMHS on 01983 523602 between Monday-Friday 8:30am-5pm (answerphone out of hours).

 Many young people go through phases of dieting and not eating enough.
 Sometimes this can tip into developing an eating disorder.
 Here’s a guide to help you know how best to support your young person if they are experiencing eating difficulties.
 This is not an exhaustive list; young people may experience symptoms which may not be included on this guide: